Iris Carpenter: Career

-Four days after D-Day, June 10, 1944, Iris Carpenter arrived on the Allied-controlled strips of Normandy and was among the first women to do so in an ambulance plane.
-Iris documented the discrimination and hostility faced by the British War Office toward female reporters, emphasizing that women would distract their soldiers from their duties.
+Four days after D-Day, June 10, 1944, Iris Carpenter arrived on the Allied-controlled air strips of Normandy, one of the first women to do so in an ambulance plane.
+Iris documented the discrimination and hostility of the British War Office toward female reporters, emphasising that the BWO felt that women would distract their soldiers from their duties.

 Although Carpenter was given frontline positions, her role did not equate to other war correspondents.
-For instance, Carpenter arrived with her fellow correspondent Cornelius Ryan on site.
-Ryan was granted access into Normandy whereas Carpenter was limited to a beachhead airstrip.
+When she arrived with her fellow correspondent Cornelius Ryan on site, Ryan was granted access into Normandy whereas Carpenter was limited to a beachhead airstrip.
 Other reports included her experiences at hospitals and war-torn villages.

 Carpenter was fully accredited to accompany the First Army in December 1944 as they advanced in France towards an immediate beachhead at Normandy and alongside the Allied forces as the German troops retreated across the River Orne.

 During one of her visits to London, Carpenter was accused of violating press regulations and policies when she transferred her position along the frontlines with the American troops.
 Carpenter countered the allegation, explaining that the beachhead area changed due to natural conditions and that no press regulations were violated.

-Following the Paris liberation in August 1944, Carpenter continued to report on the war despite having shattered an eardrum, being caught in a storm, and traveling under precarious circumstances.
+Following the Paris liberation in August 1944, Carpenter continued to report on the war despite having shattered an eardrum, being caught in a storm, and travelling under precarious circumstances.

 Carpenter documented the participation of American troops, the reactions of local individuals toward Nazi oppression, experiences of wounded soldiers, concentration camps, and the stories of medical staff.
-Events covered by Carpenter include but are not limited to the London bombing in 1940 (The Blitz), the Normandy invasion included the bombing of Saint-Lô, Battle of Arnhem, Battle of Huertgen Forest, Battle of the Bulge, and Rhine.
+Events covered by Carpenter include but are not limited to the London Blitz in 1940, the Normandy invasion included the bombing of Saint-Lô, Battle of Arnhem, Battle of Huertgen Forest, Battle of the Bulge, and Rhine.

 Later life

-After the war had ended, Carpenter divorced with her first husband, Charles Scruby.
-She remarried to American Colonel and the First Army's operations officer, Russel F. Akers Jr on January 20, 1946.
-Akers was the operations officer of the First Army, the American army she had been following during the war and moved to the United States with her children shortly thereafter.
-She became a war correspondent through The Boston Globe and was known to be one of the few female journalists to document the war from the frontlines.
+After the war had ended, Carpenter divorced her first husband, Charles Scruby.
+She remarried to American Colonel and the First Army's operations officer, Russel F. Akers Jr. on January 20, 1946.
+Akers was the operations officer of the First Army, the American army she had been following during the war.
+Carpenter moved to the United States with her children shortly thereafter.

 In June 1945, Carpenter completed her war time reports and began working with the Voice of America.
-She settled her life in Virginia, United States much towards her retirement.

-In 1946, she published her war memoir, No Woman’s World, accounting the experiences of other female reporters and noting the challenges facing women reporters on the frontlines during World War Two.
-Iris Carpenter passed away on October 7, 1997, at the age of 93 due to heart failure at North Arundel Hospital in Glen Burnie.
+In 1946, she published her war memoir, No Woman's World, accounting the experiences of other female reporters and noting the challenges facing women reporters on the frontlines during World War Two.

+She later settled in Virginia, United States.

+Iris Carpenter died on October 7, 1997, at the age of 93 due to heart failure at North Arundel Hospital in Glen Burnie.